 If you weren’t aware of this Internet radio service situation, you probably also don’t know about Patreon.
 Please allow me a moment to explain.
 Around the time Como Audio went away, I started a service on Patreon to report news on the kinds of issues important to Como customers along with other exclusive content, as well as to provide unlimited 24/7/365 tech support, knowing that there would be zero support once Como Audio closed.
 Having product managed every Como Audio model, no one knows more about Como’s products than I do.
 There are currently several hundred Como customers taking advantage of this unique resource.
 The service costs $3 per month and the small income helps me pay a few bills since being let go by Como Audio after 7+ years with the company.
 There is also a $1/month tier but that doesn’t get you Como news and support.

 If you’re not a Como Elite Patreon member, here are some of the topics you’ve missed: GoFundMe updates, an exclusive Q&A with the station aggregator, Como items for sale like Amica speakers and accessories, never before published frequency response specifications for every Como model, product FAQs, features you didn’t know about, tuning HD Radio stations, improving FM reception, how to deal with gremlins, the top Internet stations Como customers are listening to, what happened to the Como Control app and what you can do, the new Musica that almost was, how to tune iHeart radio stations, which universal remote works with Como models, and much more.
 My 10/30 Patreon post reveals the URL of the new station portal and instructions on how to transfer My Favorites from the Nuvola smart portal to the new portal.
 If you’re not interested in joining Patreon on a monthly basis, you can purchase just that single post.
-I also posted briefly on 11/01 on Patreon addressing issues with podcasts, stations not tuning, and issues with the registration code all caused by the transition.
+I also wrote a few posts on Patreon addressing issues some users have experienced (including yours truly) with podcasts, stations not tuning, and issues with the registration code all caused by the transition.

 With Como Audio gone, there’s no other source for this kind of information or for technical support.
 To be perfectly clear, you don’t have to be a Patreon member for your radio to work, but you do have to be a member to access this kind of content and support.